Learn about and experience the forest of life [tropical rainforest]. An opportunity for people to think about the global environment - 2

 Accompanying us were supervisors Yumoto, Okano, and Nakagawa, who are familiar with local conditions.

-"There are about 200 different types of dipterocarp.
-There are other trees that we would like to displays, so Professor Yumoto used his network to find suitable trees in advance for making molds, and then he asked the coordinator to obtain permission from the local government.
-This shows that they have a solid system in place for nature conservation.
+"Even within the category of Dipterocarpus, there are about 200 different species.
+We also have other trees to displays, so Professor Yumoto's network helps us find suitable trees for molding beforehand, and we ask the coordinator to obtain permission from the local government.
+They have a very solid system in place for nature conservation."

 In addition to taking molds of the trees, Nakagawa also walked through the forest collecting sounds.